alokkr016/WebautomationProject/README.md

 ## 🔧 Prerequisites
 - Java 17 or higher
 - Maven
-- LambdaTest or Selenium Grid setup (for remote execution)
+- LambdaTest (for remote execution)

 ## 🏃 Running the Tests